Soft, homemade, and secretly healthy chocolate fudge zucchini brownies:

 Be sure to use the flour listed in the recipe, as I haven’t tried it with any others and coconut flour generally can not be substituted for regular flour in a 1-to-1 ratio when baking, because it is actually not really flour at all!
 There’s a frosting recipe included in the recipe, or you can choose to frost them with my recipe for Chocolate Frosting Shots.

-These are some more chocolate fudge zucchini brownies:
+Here are some more zucchini brownies:

-Disappeared, as if by magic.
-That is what happens when you leave me alone in a room of brownies.
+That’s what happens when you leave me alone in a room of brownies.